 But in between, the rest of the story is about how John held Jennifer as an emotional hostage for much of her life—even when she didn’t know it.
 Because the movie is supposed to be told from Jennifer’s perspective, her childhood memories of John tend to be rosier than what he deserved.
 There are obvious clues that things were not as wonderful as Jennifer remembers.

-The movie’s flashback timeline begins in the early 1970s, when a 6-year-old Jennifer (played by Addison Tymec), who grew up in Minnesota, has memories of her parents being free spirits who liked to party and go on road trips.
+The movie’s flashback timeline begins in the early 1970s, when 6-year-old Jennifer (played by Addison Tymec), who grew up in Minnesota, has memories of her parents being free spirits who liked to party and go on road trips.
 Jennifer remembers her father as the more fun-loving parent.
 John and his wife Patty Vogel (played by Katheryn Winnick) moved around a lot with Jennifer and her introverted brother Nick (played by Cole Flynn), who is two years younger than Jennifer.
 As Jennifer tells it, she began to think that if her life were a fairytale, her father would definitely be a prince.

 In reality, John had trouble making an honest living.
 He jumped around from one “get rich quick” scheme to the next, always with the promise that the latest one would be the one to make their dreams come true.
-And he also got involved with shady people, often owing large sums of money.
+And he also got involved with shady people, with John often owing large sums of money.
 If John showed up at home looking like he was in a fight, chances are it was because of his debts.

 The movie shows that as a child, Jennifer also witnessed John verbally and physically abuse Patty.
 But as many children in abusive homes tend to do, they block out the worst memories.
 Jennifer still thought of her father as her hero.
 There’s a scene of reckless John teaching Jennifer at around 11 or 12 years old (played by Jadyn Rylee) how to drive, by having her sit on his lap to operate the car, even though she could barely reach the gas pedal and brake pedal.
 Tymec and Rylee are quite good in their roles as childhood Jennifer.